Most of my work comes in two flavors, mixed media and ceramic.

 I began sculpting seriously in the early 90s, showing my work in galleries throughout Northern California.

 In the late 90s I was struck with a desire to make my sculpture move.
 My focus shifted from physical sculpture to 3D computer animation and in 2002 I began work as a character technical director (digital puppet maker) at PDI/Dreamworks.
-My movie credits include How to Train Your Dragon 1 & 2, Rise of the Guardians, Shrek 2 & 3, Madagascar 1 & 2, Puss in Boots 2, and The Bee Movie.
+My movie credits include How to Train Your Dragon 1 & 2, Rise of the Guardians, Shrek 2 & 3, Madagascar 1 & 2, and The Bee Movie.

 After twelve years at Dreamworks my interest has shifted back to physical sculpture and I now call myself an independent sculptor once again.
 My work can be seen and purchased online, at conventions, and in art galleries, and has been featured in various publications, including the Spectrum and IBA fantasy art annuals.
 I live with my wonderful family in the San Francisco Bay Area.